sigven/cpsr/docs/about.md

 * __ClinVar variants__ - pre-classified variants according to a five-level tier scheme in ClinVar (Pathogenic to Benign)
 * __Non-ClinVar variants__ - classified by CPSR through ACMG criteria (variant frequency levels and functional effects) into to a five-level tier scheme (Pathogenic to Benign)
-* __Variant biomarkers__ - cancer predisposition variants with reported implications for prognosis, diagnosis or therapeutic regimens
+* __Biomarkers__ - cancer predisposition variants with reported implications for prognosis, diagnosis or therapeutic regimens
 * __Secondary findings (optional)__ - pathogenic ClinVar variants in the [ACMG recommended list for reporting of secondary findings](https://www.ncbi.nlm.nih.gov/clinvar/docs/acmg/)
 * __GWAS hits (optional)__ - variants overlapping with previously identified hits in genome-wide association studies (GWAS) of cancer phenotypes (i.e. low to moderate risk conferring alleles), using [NHGRI-EBI Catalog of published genome-wide association studies](https://www.ebi.ac.uk/gwas/) as the underlying source.